-Thirty-five years married, mostly
+Thirty-five years married, mostly spent

-solitary–bad marks for not getting out
+alone—bad marks for not getting out

-before the wherewithal to go was gone.
+when the wherewithal to go was good.

-Half a lifetime teaching—bad marks for
+Over half a lifetime teaching—bad marks

-thinking anybody gave a damn when
+for thinking anybody gave a damn.

-bad marks for not getting that no raise
+bad marks for not seeing that

 Bad marks in most major categories—